 In the early twentieth century, fascism took hold and spread rapidly across Europe.
 Some states were able to resist the authoritarian nationalist temptations offered through the new movement.
-While others, succumbed to its temptations and spiraled quickly into fascist states that were characterized by violence.
+While others succumbed to its temptations and spiraled quickly into fascist states that were most notably characterized by violence.
 Scholars have offered many explanations as to why some states (the North and North/West) resisted, while others (Central and South/East) embraced the new violent movement.

 Michael Mann being a sociologist tends to focus on the sources of power for movements, and as such, he emphasizes the importance of the paramilitary as being essential to the rise of fascism.
 By doing so he takes the stance that fascism is revolutionary, drawing its support through grass-roots organization and was the result of economic, political, social, and ideology compatibilities.
 Other scholars such as Robert Paxton take a reactionary stance and instead focus on political factors and actions.
 Contrary to Mann, Paxton argues that fascism was a reactionary movement that was given traction by the rightist elites to what they thought was capitalism in crisis.
 Overall, both scholars agree on many points, however, come to different conclusions surrounding the nature of the rise of fascism.